jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 fi
 ```

-the command `test -e example.txt` may fail, but the `if` statement is expecting its condition to be a command that might fail, and it handle that case automatically.
+the command `test -e example.txt` may fail, but the `if` statement is expecting its condition to be a command that might fail, and it handles that case automatically.
 I do *not* consider that an "error" for the purpose of this post.
 The same reasoning applies to cases like `while COMMAND; do ...` and `COMMAND || return 0`; see [the Bash manual][A1] for the full list of exceptions.

 ## Simple errors